clojurewerkz/meltdown/README.md

 passing library, that's used to tie event publishers and consumers together.
 Handlers can be attached to and detached from a reactor dynamically.
 When handler is attached to reactor, selector is used.
-Selectors is a way for reactor to know when to call a handler.
+Selectors determine what handlers will be invoked.

 To start using Meltdown, first define a reactor using `clojurewerkz.meltdown.reactor/create`: